-The BSE benchmark index Sensex as well as Nifty on Wednesday had hit new highs and closed at record levels after finance minister Arun Jaitley's comments added to optimism that the Union Budget next week would outline strong steps to pursue fiscal prudence and revive economic growth.
+Mumbai: The Sensex and Nifty on Wednesday hit new life-time highs and closed at record levels after Finance Minister Arun Jaitley's comments added to optimism that the Union Budget next week would outline strong steps to pursue fiscal prudence and revive economic growth.

 The BSE Sensex intra-day hit life high of 25,864.53 and settled at a new peak of 25,841.21, gaining 324.86 points, or 1.27 per cent -- extending its string of gains to fourth day.

 Barring Infosys and GAIL, all the components of the 30-share Sensex pack ended higher.
 Sesa Sterlite, Maruti Suzuki, NTPC and HDFC Bank led the 28 Sensex gainers.

 The NSE's 50-issue Nifty also spurted by 90.45 points, or 1.18 per cent, to end at a new closing high of 7,725.15 after hitting life-time high of 7,732.40.

 In line with equity markets, the rupee rose to over two-week high of 59.65 against the dollar in the forex market.

 "The participants responded positively to the statement made by the Finance Minister that the government would take bold decisions in the forthcoming Budget (July 10) to revive the economy," said Jayant Manglik, President-retail distribution, Religare Securities.